walter-a-jablonowski/marsbase-one/ai.md

 Make the web app full features including login system.
 Make it based on bootstrap 5.3 but alter the design using styles so that it matches "mars colony" theme of the app.
 Make the UI responsive and work on all devices.

-We use config.yml, simple PHP code with simple classes and put all data in the /data folder (no database):
+We use config.yml, simple PHP code with simple classes and put all data in the /data folder (no database).

+File names for files in data folders:

-- ids: derive it from the field "name":
+- derive it from the field "name"
 - convert each word to first character uppercase
 - then remove all non alpha numeric chars
 - add a short random string to the end

+Data files:

 ```
 /data
   /users

-    id:                   email is used as id for users
+    id:                   numeric
     type:                 "person" or "organization"
+    email:                email (unique)
     password:             Hashed password
     name:                 Full name or organization name
     bio:                  Short biography or description